hossein-rahmati/Digitize-shop/README.md

 Digitize Shopping

-Digitize shopping is an static webpage and is developed in order to look around and buy digital devices.
+Digitize shopping is a static webpage developed to look around and buy digital devices.

-I used Tailwind.css framework due to its high-speed CSS classes and mobile-first approach
+I used the Tailwind.css framework due to its high-speed CSS classes and mobile-first approach and I also used Alpine.js for toggles and dropdowns

-The most challenge was about untidy HTML & CSS tags and I hope to refactor website with React.JS library in future
+The biggest challenge was about untidy HTML & CSS tags and I hope to refactor the website with the React.JS library in future

 ## Features